seal/go-kimbell/posts/re-write-1000.md

 The architecture of the blog service follows a straightforward and minimalist design:

-1. **HTTP Handlers**: The endpoints should be simple ( there's only 5) which are:
+1. **HTTP Handlers**: The endpoints should be simple ( there's only 5 - technically 4 ) which are:
 	1. r.HandleFunc("/api/new", handlers.NewPost).Methods("POST")
 	2. r.HandleFunc("/", handlers.IndexHandler)
 	3. r.HandleFunc("/posts/{url}", handlers.GetPost).Methods("GET")
 	4. r.HandleFunc("/index.html", handlers.IndexHandler)
 	5. r.HandleFunc("/tomorrow-night.css", ........)

 2. **Post Storage**: Posts will be stored as .md files with a corresponding .json file, with the added benefit of being re-generated upon each start of the server.